 10.3 The original hard copy of these bylaws shall be archived as a permanent record by the Secretary.

-FOR OFFICERS, DIRECTORS, STAFF, AND MEMBERS OF THE AMERICAN SOCIETY OF JOURNALISTS AND AUTHORS INC.
+FOR OFFICERS, DIRECTORS, STAFF, AND MEMBERS OF THE SAN DIEGO WRITERS AND EDITORS GUILD.

-The open exchange of ideas, freedom of thought and expression, and mutual respect for the organization’s leadership, staff, and members are central to the continuing mission of the American Society of Journalists and Authors, Inc. (ASJA).
-In furtherance of this mission and to provide a welcoming and productive experience for everyone involved in organizational activities, the ASJA has adopted this Code of Conduct.
-ASJA is dedicated to the highest standards of legal, professional, and ethical conduct and compliance with this Code will enhance and protect the reputation and integrity of the organization.
-Leadership, members, and staff of ASJA should familiarize themselves with this Code of Conduct, but failure to read the Code will not excuse non-compliance.
-Membership in ASJA comes with many benefits and a few obligations, the most important of which are these:
+The open exchange of ideas, freedom of thought and expression, and mutual respect for the organization’s leadership and members are central to the continuing mission of the San Diego Writers and Editors Guild.
+In furtherance of this mission and to provide a welcoming and productive experience for everyone involved in activities, SDWEG has adopted this Code of Conduct.
+Our Guild is dedicated to the highest standards of legal, professional, and ethical conduct and compliance.

-The leadership, staff, and members of ASJA are expected to always treat others, whether within or outside the organization, with professionalism and respect.
-To that end, harassment will not be tolerated.
+The leadership and members of the Guild are expected to always treat others, whether within or outside the organization, with professionalism and respect.
+Unacceptable behaviors can include, but not be limited to: